Catfacekillah/powershell/README.md

-# powershell
+# PowerShell Scripts for Active Directory

-PowerShell scripts for identity management
+This repository houses PowerShell scripts I've written to create, manage, and modify user accounts in Active Directory.